divolte/divolte-collector/docs/mapping_reference.rst

   ``browser``, ``json``

 :Description:
   The list of all values associated with the given HTTP header from the incoming request.
-A HTTP header can be present in a request multiple times, yielding multiple values for the same header name; these are returned as a list.
+A HTTP header can be present in a request multiple times, and each header can contain a comma-separated list of values.
+The list of values is normalized by splitting the comma-separated lists for each header and concatenating them together.
+Empty values are omitted.

   The Avro type of the target field for this mapping must be a list of string:

   .. code-block:: json